Resident Tuition Entitlement

 Qualification for resident tuition on the basis of spouse or parent's employment (Spouse or Parent Employment)

-(1) the spouse or parent must work for a publicly supported Texas institution of higher education in a specified teaching or professorial position; (2) the spouse or parent must be employed at least one-half time on a regular monthly basis (not hourly); and (3) the effective employment date must be on or before the twelfth class day of a long semester or the fourth class day of a summer term, and the ending employment date no earlier than the last official class day.
+(1) the spouse or parent must work for a publicly supported Texas institution of higher education in a specified teaching or professorial position; (2) the spouse or parent must be employed at least one-half time; and (3) the effective employment date must be on or before the twelfth class day of a long semester or the fourth class day of a summer term, and the ending employment date no earlier than the last official class day.

 Qualification on the basis of a competitive scholarship